 Dug and bored rural wells

 Wells are shallow well water systems with a water source or water table (aquifer) near the surface.
-Dug and Bored wells are usually less than 50 feet deep and can become contaminated by groundwater.
+Dug and bored wells are usually less than 50 feet deep and can become contaminated by groundwater.
 In dry summers, they can also be susceptible to water shortages.

 Shore wells